bitcoin/bitcoin/CONTRIBUTING.md

 As most reviewers are themselves developers with their own projects, the review process can be quite lengthy, and some amount of patience is required.
-If you find that you've been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something
+If you find that you have been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something
 about: